nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/practices/Definition-of-Done-DoD.md

 3. All items cooked to the appropriate temperature.
 4. Each batch taste tested

-This short measurable checklist that reflects quality should be true regardless of what the bakery is creating; baguets, donuts, or meat pies.
+This short measurable checklist that reflects quality should be true regardless of what the bakery is creating; baguettes, donuts, or meat pies.
 All must meet this simple definition of done to be sellable and not risk the customers, its employees, or the business.

 A simple definition of DOD from Scrum: "a shared understanding of expectations that the Increment must live up to in order to be releasable into production.
 Managed by the Scrum Team."

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RzWFeLfSnP0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-No mater what you are building you should have a clear and concise definition of done that can be understood and articulated by the whole Team, and idealy by your stakeholders.
+No mater what you are building you should have a clear and concise definition of done that can be understood and articulated by the whole Team, and ideally by your stakeholders.

 ## Done Means Releasable